dcouch440/aanimal_shelter/README.md

 ## `About this App`
 - This is a week 6 Ruby on Rails Epicodus school project.
 - The requirement of this API is to include a dogs and cats table.
 - This API has full CRUD functionality for both tables.
-This app requires shared Postgres server access

 ***
 ### `Technology Used:`